Insights

 Capital Efficiency Is a Condition, Not a Goal

 When efficiency is treated as a goal, it produces periodic reactions.
 When it is treated as a condition, it is maintained by the design of the system itself.
-The distinction compounds over decades.
+The distinction compounds across every decision cycle that follows.

 Read More